 Post surgery, you should avoid any tough meat.
 Although everyone loves a good steak, it can be hard for your body to break down this type of food and digest it after you’ve had surgery.
 Your stomach is smaller and can’t always break down the tough meat.

 You should avoid chocolate and any foods high in fat.
-These will not only sabotage any efforts you make to lose weight, they could also cause serious illness and discomfort known as Dumping syndrome.
+These will not only sabotage any efforts you make to lose weight, but they could also cause serious illness and discomfort known as Dumping syndrome.

 The last thing you want is to get food stuck and have pain until you bring it back up.